Bridging Open Work Permit | Extending Your Stay

 Can I Apply for a Bridging Open Work Permit From Quebec?

 Yes, applicants under the Quebec Skilled Worker Program can apply for a Bridging Open Work Permit.
 However, unlike other provinces, the place of employment must be listed as Quebec, and you will be restricted to working within that province.
-This is also outlined in articles discussing the Labour Market Impact Assessment and its specifics for different regions.
 This means you won’t have the freedom to move to other provinces under the BOWP if you are applying through Quebec.

 Can I Leave Canada on a Bridging Open Work Permit?